 Zinc gluconate lozenges

-Pain & fever relievers (ibuprofen)
+Pain and fever relievers (ibuprofen)

-Decongestant nasal sprays (oxymetazoline)
+Decongestant nose sprays (oxymetazoline)

 Viral Infections